Multi-Year Appointment Search Procedures (Lecturer-Track)

 All ladder and multi-year instructional faculty searches require placement of at least one advertisement, either online or in print, in a professional journal or professionally sponsored job-listing webpage for at least 30 days.
 In the case of a position formally approved for a specific Appointment of Special Eminence or Appointment of Special Opportunity, the position must still be advertised if the candidate is not a citizen or permanent resident of the United States (in accordance with the Office of International Students & Scholars’ requirements for Recruitment Advertising Involving International Applicants).
-Targeted appointments where the candidate is a US citizen or permanent resident do not require an advertisement.
+Targeted appointments where the candidate is a US citizen or permanent resident do not require a public advertisement.

 The department chair prepares a job advertisement conforming to the position approved by TRAC, using the following guidelines.
 If the search committee has already been selected, the department chair can consult with the search committee chair.

 Departments/programs may use the Position Advertisement Template.
 Please note that this is an example of an advertisement that conforms to the guidelines below.
 Departments/Programs may feel free to rewrite as desired, bearing these guidelines in mind.

 Below is a list of items that must be included in the posting:

 Rank and title of the appointment, and anticipated appointment start date (this may be stated simply (e.g., “July 2018”) or disjunctively (e.g., “July 2018, January 2018 or July 2019”)